5 Ways To Avoid A Muddy Mix Before You Start Mixing

 For example, if you have drums with a lot of sub bass frequencies you can choose to make your bass thin and if you have thin drums you can make your bass occupy the sub bass frequencies.

 Chords should be voiced in a way that each note fills the desired part of the frequency spectrum.
 This is done by vertical spacing of the notes and ordering of the pitches in a chord.
-You can also choose which chord note to double, based on the frequency that you want to emphasize.
+You can also choose which chord note to double, based on the frequency that you want to emphasise.
 Having knowledge about chord inversions, textures and instrumentation helps to choose the best way to fill the frequency spectrum.

 You can also choose between open voicing and closed voicing for various instruments used in the song.